jackledead/jackledead_infected/README.md

 # jackledead_infected
 ## Mod Description
 CDDA mod.
-Changes all classic zombies and runners to infected humans (Symbol "I", Color usually light_gray).
+Changes all classic zombies and runners and zombie animals to infected humans (Symbol "I", Color usually light_gray) and infected animals.
 They run fast and are weak, some faster or slower, stronger or weaker than others.
 Only spawn infected, robots and wildlife.
 Removes portal storms and non-classic map features.
 No more tainted meat from these guys, we eating human tonight.

 ## How to install:
 ### 1. Click the green button in the top and download as a zip
 ### 2. Extract and then
-### 3. simply put jackledead_infected in your /data/mods/ folder
+### 3. simply put jackledead_infected/mods/jackledead_infected in your /data/mods/ folder

 ## Suggested Tileset
 #### ULTICA: Represent infected humans pretty closely to my vision with the zombie sprites in ULTICA.